Who is eligible to apply?

 What are the selection criteria?

-Fellowships will be awarded in the University of Waterloo's strategic areas of research strength.
-The program seeks to attract globally recognized, emergent scholars whose work has the possibility to disrupt their disciplines, and the global community.
+The program seeks to attract emergent scholars who challenge and advance their disciplines, and the global community.
 The University seeks candidates who have demonstrated: